antleo1995/ember-recipe-app/README.md

 I got all serializer working and found out that creating the record from the front end wasn't working.
 At first it was just missing data altogether, when I finally figured out where to put the model hook at, I was getting the wrong data.
 Figured out I needed to be on a different route - recipe, and things were finally working.

 Now I just need to tie the forms together or give the upload image url its own route, and bug check bug check bug check.

+**Day 4:**

+Day 4 was a beast.
+Found so many bugs on night three.
+Turns out I had some issues with how my relationshiop was working.

+Namely I needed to remove the async true from my ember models.
+Also, I had the serializer set to pull the id of the recipe instead of the ID of the picture.
+Fixing this broke other things until I got some help from the entire consultant crew - turns out I needed an if statement to handle records without picture IDs to provide.
+Once I had this fixed pretty much al other bugs were gone.

+I handled an issue with multiple photos being uploaded to a single recipe by hiding the input form once there was one.
+Overall very very proud of what I accomplished

 ## Objectives